No evidence of Russian 'play' to help Trump; briefer may have 'overstated' intelligence, official says

 Republican lawmakers who were in the Pierson briefing noted that Trump has taken on Russia in numerous ways, one official present told The Associated Press.
 The White House has opposed Russia's major proposed pipeline in Germany, provided deadly arms to Ukraine and accused Russia of violating key arms treaties, among other measures.

-The whiplash came as fears of Russian intervention have gripped the 2020 presidential race following CNN's report that Russia wanted to help Trump, which the network has since walked back.
-Then, it was reported that U.S. intelligence officials had briefed Vermont Sen. Bernie Sanders that Russia was trying to help his campaign too, although it was unclear how or why the alleged support was occurring.
+The whiplash came as fears of Russian intervention have gripped the 2020 presidential race following an unverified report by The New York Times and CNN that Russia wanted to help Trump, which CNN has since walked back.

+Then, it was reported that U.S. intelligence officials had briefed Vermont Sen. Bernie Sanders that Russia was trying to help his campaign too, although it was unclear how or why the alleged support for the self-described democratic socialist was occurring.

 Pierson told NPR in an interview that aired last month that the Russians “are already engaging in influence operations relative to candidates going into 2020.
 But we do not have evidence at this time that our adversaries are directly looking at interfering with vote counts or the vote tallies.”